 - Rapadura Sugar - Rapadura Sugar is made from evaporated cane juice, which means it is much less processed than white sugar or brown sugar but still behaves much like regular cane sugar.

-- Butter - I always opt for butter from grass fed cows as it is higher in ALA (the precursor to omega 3).
+- Unsalted Butter - I always opt for butter from grass fed cows as it is higher in ALA (the precursor to omega 3).

 - Vanilla Extract - probably the thing I love most about baking is smelling the vanilla extract!